-• California State University (CSU) Mental Health Services: Senate Bill 11 (Menjivar) would require the CSU to have one full-time equivalent California-licensed counselor for every 1,500 students on each campus.
+• California State University (CSU) Mental Health Services: Senate Bill 11 (Menjivar) This bill would require the CSU to have one full-time equivalent California-licensed counselor for every 1,500 students on each campus.
 In addition, SB 11 would require the CSU on or before January 1, 2025, and every three years thereafter, to report to the Legislature how money was spent, the number of mental health counselors employed on each CSU campus and student wait times for mental health counseling appointments.
 SB 11 would also require the CSU on or before November 1, 2024, and every three years thereafter, each campus to conduct a campus survey and focus groups, including groups with students of color and LGBTQ+ students, to understand student needs and challenges about their mental health and emotional well-being, sense of belonging on campus and academic success.
 Finally, SB 11 would provide grants to the CSU to support recruitment efforts for students to enroll in graduate degree programs that lead to licensure by the Board of Psychology or the Board of Behavioral Sciences to practice mental health counseling in the state of California and provide paid internships for these students.

-Current Status: SB 11 passed out of the Senate Appropriations Committee on May 18, 2023 on a 7-0 vote.
-The bill now moves to the Senate Floor.
+Current Status: SB 11 passed out of the Senate Education Committee on March 29, 2023 on a 7-0 vote.
+Subsequently, the bill passed out of the Senate Health Committee on April 27, 2023 on a 10-0-2 vote.
+The bill now moves to the Senate Appropriations Committee.